-Abnormal moles may bleed and become itchy, painful, or scaly.
-Early detection of changes in moles is important for effective skin cancer prevention and treatment.
-Advanced Dermatology and Skin Cancer Centers recommends a monthly visual check of your body, including all areas that aren’t typically exposed to the sun.
-These areas include the armpits, scalp, and soles of the feet.
-Use the American Academy of Dermatology's ABCDEs as a guide for determining if a mole may become cancerous:
+Early detection of changes in moles and the development of skin cancer symptoms is vital for effective skin cancer prevention and treatment.
+Advanced Dermatology and Skin Cancer Center recommends a monthly visual examine of your body, including areas that aren’t typically exposed to the sun.
+The ABCDEs are important indications of moles that are worrisome or could be cancerous.
+To determine if a mole could become cancerous, use the following guide from the American Academy of Dermatology.

-Border: The edges of a mole have poor definition or are irregular in shape, such as scalloped borders.
+- Border: The edges of a mole have a poor definition or are irregular in shape, such as scalloped borders.

-Diameter: Most cancerous moles have a diameter larger than 6 millimeters, but some may be smaller.
+- Diameter: Most cancerous moles are larger diameter than 6 millimeters, although some may be smaller.

 - Evolving: A mole evolves when it changes size, color, or size between examinations.